Karim2007903/ai-palestinian-students-university-advisor/README.md

-# AI Palestine Student University Advisor (ReAct Agent)
+# AI Palestine Students University Advisor (ReAct Agent)

 **Attribution:**
 This code is based on materials from the AI Agents in LangGraph course by DeepLearning.AI,